You're getting your cartilage pierced. Here's what you need to know:

 Forward Helix Piercing

 A variation of the helix piercing, the forward helix piercing is when the portion of the upper ear cartilage closest to the head is pierced.
 In most instances, a piercer will puncture the ear using a free-hand method when creating a forward helix piercing.
 It's also quite common to pierce the forward helix multiple times for a double- or triple-forward helix.
+The placement of this piercings is it a little more complicated than a other cartilage piercings, so may cost a bit more, depending on your piercer.

 Hardware: The most common body jewelry types for the forward helix piercing are CBRs, seamless hoops, or small helix studs with flat disc backing.
 The standard hole size is typically 18G.